Jarmos-san/hugo-blog/content/posts/blogging-with-hugo-as-an-wordpress-alternative.md

 Do note, configuring the `config.yml` isn't limited to what I mentioned here.
 Based on the theme you're using, you might/mightn't have to extend on it.

 And at last, the `content` directory where you store the Markdown files for your articles.
-You can organize your Markdown content into subdirectories for easier maintanance & organization.
+You can organize your Markdown content into subdirectories for easier maintenance & organization.
 For example, here's what mine looks like.

 ```bash
 ./content